Where should I live?

 Where can I eat on campus?

 The Stamp Student Union has a variety of food options.
-You can find a listing of restaurants and hours here: http://thestamp.umd.edu/food
+Visit the Food, Shops, and Services page to see hours.

 Vegetarian/vegan/gluten free options are most plentiful at the MD Food Co-Op in the basement of the Stamp Student Union.

 Kosher options are available at the Hillel Center.